underdocs/underdocs/README.md

 underdocs is a modern, performant documentation generator for C. Notable features include the following:

   * **Only C, No C++.** Is this even a feature?
 In our opinion, absolutely. underdocs is not another C++ documentation generator with accidental support for C. We only support C18 and do not plan to ever add support for C++.
   * **Inspired by CppRefernece.** If you know [CppReference](https://en.cppreference.com/w/c/string/byte/memcpy), then you'll feel right at home.
-The documentation format and the generated sites are heavily inspired by CppRefernece.
+The documentation format and the generated sites are heavily inspired by CppReference.
   * **Modern, performant HTML output with support for custom styling.** With optional build-time pre-rendering (needs [GraalVM](https://www.graalvm.org/) to be enabled), underdocs generates fast and stylish HTML output with support for customization.
+Pre-rendering allows us to ship minimal client-side JavaScript to keep your site as fast as possible.
-  * **Markdown-based documentation format.** underdocs comes with its own doc comment format, based own Markdown.
-You are free to use arbitrary Markdown formatting into your docs, including support for images, code snippets with syntax highlighting (via [Prism](https://prismjs.com/)) and mathematical expressions (via [KaTeX](https://katex.org/)).
+  * **Markdown-based documentation format.** underdocs comes with its own doc comment format, based on Markdown.
+You are free to use arbitrary Markdown formatting in your docs, including support for images, code snippets with syntax highlighting (via [Prism](https://prismjs.com/)) and mathematical expressions (via [KaTeX](https://katex.org/)).
   * **On-Site Search.** A huge project may contain thousands of headers, structs, functions and such. underdocs makes it easy to navigate such projects by providing on-site search capabilities using a precomputed index.
   * **Multiversion Sites.** If you support multiple versions of your project simultaneously, then the need naturally arises to host the documentation of each supported version. underdocs makes this a breeze with out of the box support for such scenarios.